 The impairment of an intangible asset established in 2004 relating to the acquisition of NAC resulted in a special charge of \$2.6 million in the fourth quarter of 2006.
 The amount allocated to customer contracts and relationships from the NAC acquisition was \$3.9 million.
 Of the total amount allocated to customer contracts and relationships, \$3.4 million was related to the contracts and relationship with DOE related to the Nuclear Materials Management and Safeguards System ("NMMSS").
 As of October 1, 2005, a three-year, \$25 million contract extension to manage NMMSS for DOE became effective.
 The NMMSS portion of the intangible asset was determined based on the fair value of the three-year NMMSS contract extension along with expected renewals and was anticipated to be amortized over an expected life of 13 years.
-During the fourth quarter 2006, DOE verbally communicated to NAC that the NMMSS contract will be set aside for a small businesses with an interest to bid.
+During the fourth quarter 2006, DOE verbally communicated to NAC that the NMMSS contract will be set aside for a small business after the contract expires in 2008.
+Additionally, DOE issued a solicitation on November 29, 2006 seeking qualified small businesses with an interest to bid.
 NAC is not considered a qualified small business as defined by DOE.
 As a result of this action by DOE, we reviewed the potential impairment of the intangible asset created from the NAC acquisition and took a special charge of \$2.6 million as a write-down to the intangible asset.